 After all, what’s the point of having awesome blog posts if nobody knows that they’re out there?

-Social networks like Twitter, LinkedIn, Facebook, and Google+ are great places to share your new blog content and get it read.
+Social networks like Twitter, LinkedIn, Facebook, and Google+ are great places to share your new blog content and to get it read.

 Some content that is shared on social media can even go viral — imagine what that will do for your traffic and sales!